sagemath/trac_to_gh/Issue 6368.md

 # Issue 6368: shift-tab in the notebook should go back 4 spaces instead of going to the previous input cell

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6368

 Original creator: was